 Editor's note: The following is from Augros & Stanciu's The New Biology, chapter four, "Cooperation."

 Editor's prefatory comment:

-One of the marvels of becoming an educated person is to look at an old subject, but now, with new eyes, to see something new; even, a whole new world.
+One of the marvels of becoming an educated person is to look at an old subject, but now, with open eyes, to see something new; even, a whole new world.
 What we thought had been settled long ago as irrefutable truth, might suddenly, with more and better information and analysis, be swept away in a moment of profound clarity.

 All of our lives, since early science classes in school, we’ve heard that nature is at war with itself; that, there’s blood-stained struggle for existence with only the fittest to survive; that, animals, and plants, too, are locked in a kind of gladiators’ competition, a fight to the bitter death, with only the strongest and most able to win one more day’s existence.

 Well, this idea has had a long run.
 Dear Leaders of world governments, corporations, and churches have adopted this Machiavellian philosophy as the natural way of things, offering them license to prey upon and rule over the weak.

 However, there is a problem with the Darwinian paradigm: none of it is true.
 There is no "dog eat dog," no "law of the jungle."
 Nature is not at war with itself, all against all; it is not “red in tooth and claw,” as Tennyson so eloquently led us astray.

 Below, I’ve offered research data from Augros and Stanciu’s “The New Biology.”
 It will change the way we look at the world.